 The team sat down with Salesforce Professional Services for a Phase 0 strategic planning exercise.
 Together, the team interviewed 19 directorates and 38 SMEs to understand their unique challenges and needs.
 They explored what operational assistance was needed in order to support the level of complexity and identified gaps.
 They asked questions like what does world class look like? and what do we need to get there?
 They turned findings into strategic plans that included digital workflows, triggered by actions taken in the student’s profile vs. department-specific processes or operations.

 “This helped us gain an understanding of what our stakeholders were trying to achieve and what is valuable to them from a non-systematic perspective, which enabled us to architect solutions that actually deliver against those outcomes.
-A human centered approach, where technology is built around the people,” said Warner.
-“We were always thinking about human centered design fundamentally, but didn’t really understand it as a practical framework.
+A human centred approach, where technology is built around the people,” said Warner.
+“We were always thinking about human centred design fundamentally, but didn’t really understand it as a practical framework.
 The Phase 0 exercise helped us align business needs and IT functionality, and become a business improvement team with a technology backbone.”

 The result of this exercise: a student engagement platform on Salesforce Customer 360 for Public Sector.
 It gives DfE the tools it needs to not only document student data and information, but also make it actionable in real-time through the following five program-specific apps: